jas97/interactive-reward-shaping/overview.md

 ![](img/alg_flow.png)

-Questions:
+### Open Questions:

-* How to present summary of policy to user?
+* How to choose summary of policy to present to the user?
+How to make sure presented trajectories summaries agent's learned knowledge and not random behavior?
 * How to augment user's feedback using the provided explanation?
 * How to learn reward shaping from augmented feedback?